-It is becoming more likely by the day that US Americans abroad will receive a government check of $1,200 in the coming weeks.
-This initiative comes from a $2 trillion stimulus bill from the Trump administration to halt economic damage from the coronavirus (COVID-19) and inject cash into the economy, thus saving businesses from collapsing.
+The first US stimulus payments for US expats have been sent out in March 2020 coming from a $2 trillion stimulus bill from the Trump administration.
+Now, the pandemic continues on and a dire need to restore the American economy and families pockets take precedence. to halt economic damage from the coronavirus (COVID-19) and inject cash into the economy, thus saving businesses from collapsing.

 Who is Eligible for Stimulus Checks

 The checks only benefit people within a certain threshold.

 U.S. residents will receive the Economic Impact Payment of $1,200 for individual or head of household filers, and $2,400 for married filing jointly if they are not a dependent of another taxpayer and have an eligible Social Security number with adjusted gross income up to:

 $75,000 for individuals, $112,500 for head of household filers and $150,000 for married couples filing joint returns.

 Taxpayers will receive a reduced payment if their AGI is over $75,000.

 The amount of the reduced payment will be based upon the taxpayers specific adjusted gross income.

 - You need a 2018/2019 tax return on file for the IRS to know your eligibility and where to deliver the funds (US bank or mailing address for paper checks).

 - If your worldwide income was under the filing threshold and you didn’t file, you will still need to file a tax return.
 This is so the IRS has your information for the payments.